Foundations of Relational Databases

 - Spreadsheets can also be regarded as databases.
 Although more limited than the other types of databases, a surprising amount of SQL syntax can be used to perform advanced queries and calculations!
 We'll be using the google visualization API, which allows us to “query” a google spreadsheet using a SQL-like syntax and get JSON back.

-Foundation of Relational DatabasesDB Management Tools
+Foundations of Relational DatabasesDB Management Tools

 We’ll look at a few tools that will help us on our journey to learn more about SQL databases.